aisabel/PetStore-Postman/README.md

 <h2>TestFramework Description:</h2>
 <p align="justified">This test suite was designed to meet business requirements by createing automated test based on a swagger api: petstore.swagger.io</br>
  Postman is an API client that makes it easy for developers to create, share, test and document APIs.
-This is done by allowing users to create and save simple and complex HTTP/s requests, as well as read their responses.
-This test suite is configured to be continuosly integrated in <a href="https://app.travis-ci.com/github/aisabel/SwaggerPetStore-Postman/builds">Travis</a> for a fast pace development environment.</p>
+This is done by allowing users to create and save simple and complex HTTP/s requests, as well as read their responses. </br>This test suite is configured to be continuosly integrated in <a href="https://app.travis-ci.com/github/aisabel/SwaggerPetStore-Postman/builds">Travis</a> for a fast pace development environment.</p>

  <h2>Specifications:</h2>
 <ul>